 Commercial Parking Lots and Premises Liability

 Anyone who spends time in a large city likely needs to park their vehicle in a public parking lot from time to time.
 While these parking lots offer convenience for what is usually an affordable price, there are legal duties that attach to this situation much like any other.
-One of the bodies of law that is always relevant in a commercial parking lot situation is that of premises liability, and if you or someone you love has been harmed in this type of location, you need the help of an Arizona premises liability lawyer.
-In the meantime, below is a brief overview of this issue.
+One of the bodies of law that is always relevant in a commercial parking lot situation is that of premises liability, and if you or someone you love has been harmed in this type of location, you need the help of a skilled Phoenixpremises liability lawyer.

 The Duty of the Commercial Parking Lot Owner

 Under the law of premises liability, the owner has a duty to protect invitees from harm.
 This duty includes the responsibility of removing dangers in the parking lot that are not obvious to invitees and to properly and clearly warn these invitees of any hidden or non-obvious dangers that cannot be repaired with signs and other forms of warning.
 Failure to meet this duty could lead to liability if an invitee is injured on the premises.

 Examples of Situations That Could Lead to Liability

 For instance, if there is a large pot hole in a dark area of the commercial parking lot that is difficult to see and an invitee slips, falls and is injured because of this pot hole, it could lead to a valid legal claim for damages against the owner of the commercial parking lot.
 The same sort of liability could attach if an invitee damages his or her vehicle on this sort of unforeseen danger.